dankelley/qt/daemon/README.md

 temperature in degreeC.

 If you have no data, then you'll need to troubleshoot.
-The most likely candidate for problems is your python setup (which is taken to be that from homebrew with python in `/usr/local/lib`, in the present system).
+The most likely candidate for problems is your python setup.

 **Troubleshooting.**